tamatamvan/quipper.github.io/_posts/2017-05-01-react-redux-for-the-uninitiated.markdown

 ### Redux

 Though not in the same developer survey, one of the things that seem to excite a lot of developers (I know) today is Redux.
 It's basically a souped-up State when React's State is not enough<sup>[8](#footnote8)</sup>.
-The website tells it better, Redux is a predictable state container for Javascript apps (which has got to be one of the best written product bylines I've seen).
+The website tells it better, Redux is a predictable state container for JavaScript apps (which has got to be one of the best written product bylines I've seen).
 To be honest, I'm not sure when React State is not enough or when Redux should come in<sup>[9](#footnote9)</sup>.
 But just for the purposes of illustration, let's see what it takes to convert our trivial app to Redux.
 First, we'll need to load the redux library.